gaehlerm/SoftwareEngineering/README.md

 ## Functions and Methods

 Functions inside classes are also referred to as methods.
 Mostly by the Java people.
-Usually the notation of a function in this book is meant for both, free functions and methods.
+Usually the notation of a function in this book is meant for both, functions outside of classes and methods.
 The difference between them is fairly small and it will be noticed if it really makes a difference.
 In C++ you can define functions and static methods in a way that you cannot even tell the difference when calling them.
-Static methods and free functions inside a namespace are indistinguishable in C++.
+Static methods and functions inside a namespace are indistinguishable in C++.
 Methods are essentially the same as functions with some hidden additional variables.

 ## Different kind of classes